 - General Principles for Remote Presentations

-Anyone can see the program on the conference hub, but only registered attendees can join sessions, access recordings, or participate in forums.
+Anyone can see the program on the conference hub, but only registered attendees can join virtual and hybrid sessions, access livestreams and recordings, or see presenters’ contact information.
 You can see the program now, though some features are still under construction.
 And, as in every year, late change requests are still coming in, so details may change in the days before the meeting.

-- AFS sent an email to registered attendees inviting them to set up their access to the conference hub on August 25.
+- AFS sent an email to registered attendees inviting them to set up their access to the conference hub on October 3.
 Those who register after that date will receive an invitation within 1-2 business days of registering.
-New registrations during the week of the conference (Oct.
-10-15) may be delayed by 3-5 business days.
+New registrations during the weeks of the virtual and in-person portions of the conference may be delayed by 3-5 business days.

 - Any time you visit the conference hub, look for the Log In button, and make sure you are logged in for access to the protected content; the platform may remember you as long as you continue to use the same computer and browser.
 Contact [email protected] if you have any trouble.